digisowmay/bbmemory/users/ed8b4aa1-57aa-46f1-a103-064b91e93e48/memory.md

 -

 ### Emerging (new signals, 1-2 reinforcements)
-- seeks confirmation of task completion before ending chat; 1× (first: 2025-09-02) [ref: asked if anything pending chatId:`78a3dc113b5a4d`]
+- seeks confirmation of task completion before ending chat; 2× (last: 2025-09-02) [refs: asked if anything pending chatId:`78a3dc113b5a4d`; asked again if should close window chatId:`78a3dc113b5a4d`]

 ## Knowledge & Context
 ### Durable (core expertise, established over time)